 Virginia Military Institute superintendent resigns amid racism investigation

 The superintendent of the Virginia Military Institute resigned Monday after Virginia's governor ordered an investigation into accusations of structural racism at the college.
-General J.H.
-Binford Peay II served as the school's superintendent for 17 years.
+General J.H Binford Peay II served as the school's superintendent for seventeen years.

 In his resignation letter, Peay said the governor's chief of staff informed him that Governor Ralph Northam and other state leaders "lost confidence" in his ability to lead and "desired" his resignation.
 "It has been the honor of my life to be the Superintendent of VMI for over seventeen years," he wrote.
 "I always have and always will love the Institute, all of our cadets, alumni and the entire VMI family."